jengalas/pz-adventures-jekyll/_posts/2023/2023-11-26-sunday-hunting.md

 Our research was promising.
 I couldn't see any reason that this mark would be gone, since it is in an undeveloped area and likely far enough away from the highway to avoid any disturbance from road construction.
 There is even a convenient parking pull-off very close to the coordinates.
 The only catch is that this stretch of Route 435 is scheduled to be closed for at least a year due to the replacement of the nearby I-380 twin bridges.
 And the closure is set to begin two days from now!
 So although it was a cold morning, we figured we might as well give it a try today.

 We drove down from Mt.
-Cobb, heading west on Route 435 and then turning around via a section of the old Drinker Turnpike that connects the west- and eastbound lanes of Route 435.
+Cobb, heading west on Route 435 and then turning around via a section of the old Drinker Turnpike that connects the north- and southbound lanes of Route 435.
 We parked at the pull-off and noted that we were within 70 feet of the coordinates for the benchmark, which we had estimated from the topo map.

-After a short walk into the woods (and sliding over a disgusting old mattress that was in the way) we reached the coordinates and began wandering around ... and spotted nothing other than a very thick layer of fallen leaves.
+Wearing orange hats, because it is indeed a Sunday hunting day (rifle deer hunting), we took a short walk into the woods.
+The rocks hiding beneath the leaves were very slippery, and a disgusting old discarded mattress blocked our path for a moment, but we soon reached the coordinates and began wandering around ... and spotted nothing other than a very thick layer of fallen leaves.

 I was beginning to think that the mark was covered by the leaves and that we would need to return with a metal detector, when I happened to turn my head to the right, and there was the turquoise-colored disk sitting on top of a concrete post!

 "I see it!
 I see it!"
 I exclaimed, probably a bit too excitedly, but it was an exciting moment.
 We both thought the disk looked a bit larger than the usual ones, for some reason.
 And it is in very good condition.